gvwilson/sensibleadventures/coriandel/coriandel.md

 "Dunno," he mumbled.

-"I'm going to get the guard," Meshash said.
+"I'm going to get the guardsmen," Meshash said.
 "Onne, you stay with him."

 "No!
-No' the guard!
-I'll be awrighd!"
+No' the guardsben!
+I'w be awrighd!"
 Vurt tried to stand up.
 I pushed him back onto the stool, harder than I meant to.

-"Tell us what happened," I said flatly, "Or I'll get the guard myself."
+"Tell us what happened," I said flatly, "Or I'll get them myself."

 It was like pulling teeth, but we finally got the story.
 Two boys, older than him, had been making jokes.

 "What kind of jokes?"
 Meshash asked.

 "'Boud radcadgers," he said sullenly.
-They had taken lessons from Ishad for a year or two before giving up, but still remembered Vurt.
+They had taken a few lessons from Ishad a year or two back, and remembered Vurt.
 When they saw him trying on plated gloves in the market, they had---

 "Plated gloves?
 You mean for fencing?"

 "I was jus' drying theb od," he said defensively.
 The cloth he was holding to his face was soaked red by this point.
-Meshash sluiced it in a pan of water, wrung it out, and put it back on his face.
+Meshash sluiced it out in a pan of water, wrung it dry, and put it back on his face.

 But yes, he admitted, they were for fencing.
 The two boys had started making jokes about how tough Coriandel's rats must be if you needed gear like that to handle them.

 "They jusd would'd stob," he said, and my mind went back to my last-ever day of school.
 They just wouldn't stop either.
 D'you kiss them?
 Betcha do.
 Your girlfriend's a rat, isn't she, rat boy?
-I would have quit even without that---I could count money well enough, and sign my name, and anyway, with my father trampled the year before, my mother needed me working.
+I would have quit even without that---I could count money well enough, and sign my name, and anyway, with my father gone into the desert the year before with the scribbles, my mother needed me working.

 "So what did you do?"
 Meshash asked him.